Back to Inductee Search

 Born Nov.
 2, 1929 - Died July 12, 2013

-His research at MIT led to the development of new, patented technologies.
-With those patents, he founded Bose Corporation in 1964.
-He achieved worldwide acclaim with the introduction of groundbreaking products, including the 901® Direct/Reflecting speaker system, customized sound systems for automobiles, and active noise-reducing headphones.
-Under his leadership, 100 percent of profits were reinvested back into the company, enabling advancements in non-audio areas.
-In 2004, after 25 years of research, he introduced a revolutionary suspension system that combines superior comfort and control in the same vehicle.
+Not only did Bose achieve worldwide acclaim with the success of his groundbreaking products, but under his leadership, 100% of Bose Corp.’s profits were reinvested back into the company, enabling advancements in nonaudio areas as well.
+For instance, in 2004, after 25 years of research, he introduced a revolutionary automotive suspension system that combines superior comfort and control in the same vehicle.

 Related Inductees